Saudi-led jets bomb Yemen as Hadi government rejects new talks

 The World Health Organization (WHO) said on Friday it would provide essential medicines for treating non-communicable diseases such as heart and chronic respiratory illnesses for more than one million people in Yemen for six months.

-(Reporting by Mohammed Ghobari; Additional reporting by Stephanie Nebehay in Geneva; Writing by Hadeel Al Sayegh and Sam Wilkin; editing by Dominic Evans and Gareth Jones)
+(Reporting by Mohammed Ghobari; Additional reporting by Stephanie Nebehay in Geneva; Writing by Hadeel Al Sayegh and Sam Wilkin; editing by Dominic Evans)